The-Magicians-Code/PyGeoMapper/README.md

 # PyGeoMapper
 Calculate the distance of multiple points from a primary coordinate and display results on a web interface with a downloadable map.
 The application is being developed and deployed in a Docker environment.
 This repository consists of development and production container scripts, source code within [/src](/src/) folder and relevant data source in [/data](/data/) folder.
 Example of an exported [interactive map](https://the-magicians-code.github.io/PyGeoMapper/)
->Current implementation is MVP!
-Project is in active development, see [issues](https://github.com/The-Magicians-Code/PyGeoMapper/issues)
+>Current implementation is MVP, see [issues](https://github.com/The-Magicians-Code/PyGeoMapper/issues)
 ## Configure and run
 Install [docker](https://docs.docker.com/get-docker/)
 Run dev or prod environment from the terminal